Ralph Sandwich

+Biography

 He was the son of Simon of Sandwich, the brother of clergyman Henry of Sandwich, and Gillian Sandwich.
 His family had close connections with Simon de Montfort, and his uncle's links with Montfort's administration is most likely what brought Ralph into government.
 By September 1264 he had become part of the captive King's household, and on 1 January 1265 he became Master of the Great Wardrobe.
 On 7 May he was made Keeper of the Great Seal, although without the governmental position which accompanied it.
 He was only allowed to use it for routine writs, otherwise the presence of Peter de Montfort and two others was required.

 On 4 August 1265, Sandwich was captured at the Battle of Evesham fighting on the losing side for de Montfort.
 His lands were confiscated and given to Roger de Leybourne and his father's lands awarded to Leybourne's son William, who also married Juliana de Sandwich (1245-1327) on 16 October 1265; she was the daughter of Sir Henry de Sandwich (died c.
 1249).
 After his pardon in 1266, Sandwich maintained a relationship with the Leybourne family, acting as a lawyer to Roger's widow in 1272 and executing her will in 1276.
 After the death of his uncle Henry of Sandwich in 1273, he was made administrator of the See of London, having already acted as their administrator during Henry's exile in Rome.
 In November 1273 he was appointed to audit the accounts of the Constable of Dover Castle, and in 1274 was summoned to attend the coronation of Edward I. In November 1275 he was one of three men appointed as a Steward of the King's Demesne, with his responsibilities being the counties of the south and west.
 The post, which involved large amounts of travel, handling of huge sums of money (over £7000 between 1277 and 1279) and the supervision of large building works at Devizes, Banstead, and Odiham, completely exhausted one of his colleagues.